 Time bound.
 KPIs should indicate your company's progress towards its objectives over a specified and relevant time frame.
 They also need to be measured on a regular basis; assessing your KPI performance periodically will allow you to track your progress accurately and identify opportunities to improve.

 Four main areas for KPIs

-These are some of the key areas to think about when developing meaningful metrics for your business, and some examples of commonly-used KPIs which fall under these categories.
+These are some of the key areas to think about when developing meaningful metrics for your business, along with some examples of commonly-used KPIs that fall under these categories.

-It’s essential for a company’s leadership and finance department to have a good view of its numbers and be able to responsibly manage its finances.
-Financial KPIs are typically focused on a business’ generation of revenue and profitability, but are by no means limited to these measures.
-Here are a few of the top metrics that can be used to gauge your business’ financial health:
+It’s essential for a company’s leadership and finance department to have good visibility over its numbers and to be able to responsibly manage its finances.
+Financial KPIs are typically focused on a business’s generation of revenue and profitability, but are by no means limited to these measures.
+Here are a few of the top metrics that can be used to gauge your company’s financial health: